 Statement on Teaching, Learning and Assessment

 Teaching and learning on this module will be interactive and learner centred.
 Students will be encouraged to critically appraise various sources of renewable energy (such as solar, wind, ocean, biomass, geothermal etc.) with a view to evaluating social, economic and technological challenges and opportunities in relation thereto.
 Lectures will be interactive with students encouraged to contribute their thoughts, whilst tutorials will be largely student led with the tutor there mostly to set the discussion, act as the moderator and keep the discussion on track.
-With regard to module assessment, module consists of two parts of assessment each weighting 50% of the total summative assessment.
+With regard to module assessment, module consists of one final Group Presentation weighting 100%.
 Overall students will be encouraged to think and make critical evaluation of social, managerial and technological viabilities of different kinds of renewable energy projects.
 In this new and emerging topic, there is enormous scope for such new and innovative ideas.
-This approach fits in with the current teaching specialisms in the DBS and SCS where Live Business Problems and simulations of various types are often used to develop deeper students’ understanding.
+This approach fits in with the current teaching specialisms in the BLS and SAS where Live Business Problems and simulations of various types are often used to develop deeper students’ understanding.

 Teaching and Learning Work Loads